DevCisco/PythonProjects/Verteltk/verteltk.rst

     * Give correct suggestions,
     * Be efficiently operable by keyboard-only users.

+These are all the values that the program can check:
 +-----------+------------+---------+--------------------------------------------------------------------------+----------------------------+
 |Field      | Type       |Unit     |Valid Values                                                              |Description                 |
 +===========+============+=========+==========================================================================+============================+